adamtorokhu/CCL1/diary.md

 I changed how I create the layout from objects to matrixes, and now it's a bit less complicated to design.
 I started drawing the background but I think I did it in a wrong resolution.

-Next week I will work more on the Map layout and draw some more if I have time and energy for it.
+Monday I will work more on the Map layout and draw some more if I have time and energy for it.

 20/01/25

 I drew the background and the spike sprite.
 I made progress on the map as well and created a start screen.

-Tomorrow I want to finish the map and make the game restart when the player dies.
+Tomorrow I want to finish the map and restart the game when the player dies.

+21/01/25

+Today I got the spike sprites working, drew, and added the platform picture.
+I made a progress percentage indicator to the game and made the game restart when the player dies as well as added a countdown to the beginning.

+Tomorrow I want to draw the main character and add it to the game.